Veena vs. Western Instruments

 - The base note (Sa) is chosen by the performer, often between C and E.

-- The strings are tuned to Sa, Pa, and other reference notes.
+- The strings are tuned to Sa, Pa, and other reference notes relative to that choice.

 - The tuning is designed to complement Carnatic ragas, which allow for microtonal variations (shruti).